A History of the Wind

 The initial inspiration, other than natural life forces, was my reading of Alain Corbin’s innovative microhistory, A History of the Wind (2023).

 Wind has many faces: physical, emotional, and spiritual.
-Cinema’s capturing of this ineffable presence is my overriding aspiration.

 In Joris Ivens' final film Une Histoire de Vent, he travels to China to film the wind.
 A lifelong asthma sufferer, he confesses to a tai-chi master his fear of breathing out.
 The master responds that the secret of breathing lies in the rhythm of the autumn wind.
-Wind, as mysterious as it is invisible, connects our bodies to rhythms of nature and cycles of life.

 2024 / 75 min / Canada, China / Silent / 3:2